- Life & Money

 Key takeaways

-According to May 2023 data from the Social Security Administration, as of May 2023, the average monthly retirement benefit payment was $1,827, which comes to just under $22,000 per year.
+According to data from the Social Security Administration, as of January 2024, the average monthly retirement benefit payment was $1,909.01, which comes to about $22,322 per year.

-Each year, the Social Security Administration (SSA) makes cost-of-living adjustments (COLA) to Social Security payments to account for inflation and rises in the cost of living.
+Each year, your payment should go up as the Social Security Administration (SSA) makes cost-of-living adjustments (COLA) to Social Security payments to account for inflation and rises in the cost of living.

 You may be aware that Social Security is a benefit available to most people in retirement, but understanding how much you’ll get might feel like a slippery task.
 There are lots of factors that will influence your monthly benefit payment amount, and many of these factors can change before you reach retirement.